Akshay-Bodhankar/Python_Game/README.md

 # Python_Game
-It is the first python game i created during the learning python language.
+It is the first python game I created during the learning python language.